 Ultimately, is coding and programming the same thing?

 Although one can be regarded as a part of the other, coding and programming can also mark a fundamental difference in approach to a project.
 Depending on scope and complexity, one can be more beneficial than the other.

-In most cases, for a professional software creator, programming is the way to go.
+In most cases, when a professional software creator has to choose between coding vs programming, programming is the way to go.
 In important projects, before writing the first line of code, you need to have an outline for your program and an idea of how much resources you will need.
 When the code is done, you need to review, optimize and thoroughly test it.

 So, when is coding more important in the coding vs programming dilemma?